On this page

 2. Source Snapshot - an immutable tarball of /workspace captured at publish time.
 The sandbox can keep changing; the snapshot is frozen.

-4. Release — the immutable build output.
-Static: a tarball.
-Dynamic: a rootfs/OCI image.
+4. Release - the immutable build output.
+Static: files/assets.
+Dynamic: a server app artifact with command, port, and health check.

 5. Deployment Version - the row in history. version_number increases monotonically.
 Every version is bootable forever.

-6. Runtime Instance — for dynamic deployments, a Firecracker microVM booted from the release rootfs.
-Static releases skip this; MIOSA’s edge serves the files directly.
+6. Runtime - for dynamic deployments, MIOSA starts a production runtime and health-checks it.
+Static releases skip this; MIOSA serves the files directly.

 7. Domain - the route.
 Managed (auto-TLS) or custom.
 Points at the active version.
 Rollback is re-pointing this route - no rebuild.